-As mentioned earlier, bacteria can double in number every 20 minutes under the right conditions.
+In the right conditions, bacteria can double in number every 20 minutes.
 This means that a single bacterium can become millions in a matter of hours.
-Limiting the amount of time TCS foods spent in the temperature danger zone is critical so that bacteria are limited in how much they are allowed to grow.
+Limiting the amount of time TCS foods spent in the temperature danger zone is critical so that bacteria a limited in how much they are allowed to grow.